-I grew up in the blessed 90’s.
+I grew up in the 90’s.
 One of my favorite movies growing up was Beauty and the Beast (a close second to the musical, Annie, obviously).
 The first time I saw this movie was in theaters.
 I was about three, but I remember vividly watching the scene where the Beast rips through his self-portrait, tearing into his face.
 I was completely freaked out and was ready to ask my mom to leave, until… we got to Belle.
 When Belle was driven by her hunger to the castles kitchen and I saw the beautiful display of dinnerware singing and rich French foods swirling, I was mesmerized.
-By the time that movie hit VHS (like I said, the 90’s were blessed), I wanted everything I owned to look like or sound like Belle.
+By the time that movie hit VHS (yes, the 90’s were blessed), I wanted everything I owned to look like or sound like Belle.
 At the time, I was about to enter kindergarten so my enthusiasm was limited to clothes, Barbies and lunch boxes.
 Not anymore!

 If you’ve been following anything Disney related, you’ll know the new Beauty and the Beast comes out this week.
 This still happens to be one of my favorite fairy tales, so what better recipe could I share highlighting the film?
 If you remember, “the grey stuff” is a dish served to Belle during the musical presentation of her dinner.
 “Try the grey stuff, it’s delicious!”, is what we’re told.
 In the spirit of all things Beauty and the Beast, I couldn’t resist making this stuff into a real, deal delicious dessert.
 Join me in making some magic.